Summer Camp Details & FAQ

 Yes!
 We are hosting Summer Camp at both our Southeast and Northwest Ys this year.

 Will Southeast Y Summer Camp run?

-Yes, Southeast Y Summer Camp will be the only camp to run this year in an effort to thoroughly implement safety protocols at one facility.
-We hope to bring back Northwest Y Summer Camp in 2022!
+Yes, Southeast Y Summer Camp will run this year, along with Northwest Y Summer Camp in 2022!

 Will Northwest Y Summer Camp run?